 So it never really left me.
 I chewed on that idea for years.
 As a kid, I liked the novelty.
 As a student, I wished for a magical bread that would do the heavy lifting for me.
 As a writer, I wanted to experience this promise of connection to words.
 A physical and organ deep connection.

 Stories are consumable.

 We read and learn by eating them.
 Our hunger for them is present in the generations of history passed down by mouth.
-It is present in the way we hunger for those really gnarly stories that had once belonged to a friend but now belongs to ourselves.
-Stories are gifted and we love them because they become ours.
+It is present in the way we hunger for those really gnarly stories that had once belonged to a friend but now belongs to us.
+Stories are gifted from one to another, and we love them because they sometimes become part of us.

 So, I wanted to present this thought in a new light.
 On ink and toast, I hope to serve up a a feast of words.
 What lay before us is an unimaginable stretch of imagination and heart.
 Dear friend, take your time, and welcome to the world where language is as necessary to life as is food.
 Happy reading and Bon appetit!